 This course awards 3 Supervision CE credits.
 This 3 hour CE workshop will present a function-based operant behavior classification system as the means for training supervisees to conduct and write a FBA.
 The Cipani Behavioral Classification System will be delineated as a model for teaching trainees.
-This LIVE webinar will be held on October 20th from 12pm to 3pm Eastern Time.
-Your CE certificate will be generated upon comletion of the webinar, pending your attendance is verified and you complete a brief survey module.
+This LIVE webinar will be held on March 9th from 12pm to 3pm Eastern Time.
+Your CE certificate will be generated upon completion of the webinar, pending your attendance is verified and you complete a brief survey module.

 How it works: